The below information is intended to help you define the labeling requirements for Litesse®.

 In the USA, the Food and Drug Administration has approved the use of polydextrose in all foods with the exception of meat, poultry, baby food and infant formula.

-In the EU, polydextrose is approved under the Miscellaneous Additives Directive - Annex I – permitting the use of polydextrose in virtually all foodstuffs following the quantum satis principle.
+In the EU, polydextrose is approved under the Food Additives Regulation (1333/2008) - Annex II – as a Group I additive, permitting the use of polydextrose in virtually all foodstuffs following the quantum satis principle.
 In general, Litesse® can be labeled as ‘polydextrose’ or ‘E1200'.

 Numerous national and supranational expert groups have assessed the safety in use of polydextrose in food applications, and have universally concluded that polydextrose is safe for human consumption.